Do you sense a strong, mixed odor the moment you enter your home?

 - Bacterial infections that produce foul odors

-For instance, cats with diabetes mellitus present with a fruity, musky smell will worsen with the disease’s progression.
+For instance, cats with diabetes mellitus present with a fruity, musky smell that will worsen with the disease’s progression.

 Cats with liver diseases such as liver cirrhosis and intestinal disease also report bad breath and distinctive odor.